 WEEK 20: Fresh on the heels of last week’s set-back, we’ve made some steady progress this week, albeit not nearly enough for my liking.
 The majority of the work effort has been restricted to the new front staircase.
 It’s great to see the transformation, but what I’d really like to see is a beehive of activity on my house.
 You know, like they show on TV where an extensive renovation takes 4 or 5 days on a shoestring budget.
-But, this is hard-core reality here, definitely not for those with weak inclinations.

 OCTOBER: Nearing the end of October, the stonework has been added to the front staircase.
 Missing, however, is any semblance of a railing.
 At this point we’re not sure whether we’ll go with wrought iron or natural wood.
 Likely which ever gets us back in the house sooner.

 The picture above also shows other key updates.
 The front left corner of the house show a new gas meter.
 That was a hard-earned element of the project and we’re happy to have it behind us.
 Also the new “basement” windows have been framed out and shingles have been added to this side of the house replacing a damaged white border.